jakarta.persistence.Entity

 An entity class holds state, represented as persistent fields and properties:

-- a field or property of plain maps to a single plain in one of the tables mapped by the entity,
+- a field or property of basic type maps to a single

-- a field of property of plain has nested mappings to multiple columns in one of the tables mapped by the entity,
+columnin one of the tables mapped by the entity, - a field of property of embeddable type has nested mappings to multiple columns in one of the tables mapped by the entity,

-- a plain association usually maps to a plain.
+many-to-manyassociation usually maps to a join table.

 Every entity class must have at least one field or property annotated Id or EmbeddedId holding the primary key of the entity.
 An entity class may optionally have a field or property annotated Version, which holds a value used to detect optimistic lock failure.